aws-samples/aws-greengrass-ml-deployment-sample/README.md

 ### Deploying the inference logic

-The inference code itself is deployed as part of the [AWS Lambda function](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html).
-It uses a machine learning library to call the model for inference and returns the results as required within the business context.
-In a production setting the deployment of the lambda function should be automated ideally using infrastructure as code (IaC).
-A common tool particularly when automating the deployment of lambda functions is [AWS SAM](https://github.com/awslabs/serverless-application-model).
+The inference code itself can be deployed either as a AWS-provides Greengrass connector (e.g. for [image classification](https://docs.aws.amazon.com/greengrass/latest/developerguide/image-classification-connector.html) or [object detection](https://docs.aws.amazon.com/greengrass/latest/developerguide/obj-detection-connector.html)) or as part of the [AWS Lambda function](https://docs.aws.amazon.com/greengrass/latest/developerguide/lambda-functions.html).

+This sample is about deplyoing the inference code in a AWS Lambda function.
+That AWS Lambda function uses a machine learning library to call the model for inference and returns the results as required within the business context.
+In a production setting the deployment of the lambda function should be automated by describing infrastructure as code.
+A common tool particularly when automating the deployment of AWS Lambda functions is [AWS SAM](https://github.com/awslabs/serverless-application-model).
-AWS SAM makes it easy to organize all required resources in a single stack and has a lot of best-practices for deployment built-in.
+AWS SAM makes it easy to organize all required resources in a single stack and has best-practices for deployment built-in.

 ### Deploying machine learning libraries